 This creative collaboration has provided an opportunity to provide a “voice” for people who are not normally heard and to co-create powerful works of art with and because of that “voice”.
 Through this project, people living with dementia have had the opportunity to connect with each other, share their stories, create works of art, and engage with the broader community.
 This project has profoundly broadened our understanding of the power of community engaged arts.

 Your support will be used to pay for professional artists (the playwright, choreographer, sound designers, visual artists, performers, and facilitators) and recreational therapists to engage creatively with people living with the experience of dementia and co-create a powerful theatrical production.

-Raising the Curtain will be based on the Sunshine Coast, BC and will occur over a two-year period.
+Raising the Curtain is based on the Sunshine Coast, British Columbia.

 The Imagination Network has already received funding support for this next phase from Canada Council for the Arts, BC Arts Council, Sunshine Coast Community Foundation, Vancouver Foundation, Town of Gibsons, Sunshine Coast Regional District, and private donors.